-A shiny new PS5 is a wonderful thing indeed, but if you’re planning to let younger gamers loose on this next-gen console, there will always be a host of concerns around who they can chat to online and which games they can play.
+A shiny new PS5 is a wonderful thing indeed, but if you’re planning to let younger gamers loose on this new console, there will always be a whole host of concerns around who they can chat to online and which games they can play.
 This is why Sony’s system comes bearing extensive parental controls.

 These give you the power to protect your child – and indeed your own bank balance – by monitoring their playtime, controlling the types of games they can play, stopping them from communicating with strangers online, and preventing them from making unauthorised digital purchases.